namin/staged-miniKanren/tests/barliman-comparison/README.md

 # Barliman Comparison

-This directory contains code and queries used for comparing Barliman against the optimized `evalo` interpreter (`evalo-optimized.scm`) from the artifact accompanying the paper "A Unified Approach to Solving Seven Programming Problems" (Oxford, ICFP 2017).
+This directory contains code and queries used for comparing against Barliman.
+This comparison uses the optimized `evalo` interpreter (`evalo-optimized.scm`) from the artifact accompanying the paper "A Unified Approach to Solving Seven Programming Problems" (Oxford, ICFP 2017).

 Many files included here are directly taken from that artifact.

+To generate the Barliman comparison table in the paper accompanying this artifact:
+- The numbers for Multi-stage miniKanren come from the [general benchmarking script](../../benchrun.sh).
+- The numbers for Barliman come from the script described below.
+- The comparison and speedup numbers were then manually calculated, and table was then manually generated.

 ## Quick Start